jmunixusers/constitution/constitution.md

-Membership in this organization is open to all JMU students and will not be restricted on the basis of age, ability, ethnicity, gender, national origin, race, color, religion, national origin, veteran status, sexual orientation, gender identity, or political affiliation except in circumstances outlined in federal and state laws.
+Membership in this organization is open to all JMU students and will not be restricted on the basis of age, ability, ethnicity, gender, national origin, race, color, religion, veteran status, sexual orientation, gender identity, or political affiliation except in circumstances outlined in federal and state laws.

 The UUG strives to maintain an open door policy for its meetings, so membership is not required for attendance, and anyone from the university or wider